nio-blocks/hash_table/docs/join.md

 Join
 ====
 The Join block will group a list of incoming signals into one outgoing signal.
-The outgoing signal will contain an attribute for each evaluated `key` and the `value` of the key will be a **list** of each value with a matching key.
+The outgoing signal will contain an attribute for each evaluated `key` and the `value` of that attribute will be a **list** of each value with a matching key.

 Properties
 ----------